Jesse Curry: Kennedy assassination

-Dallas Chief of Police Jesse Curry was riding in the lead car of the Presidential motorcade with sheriff James Eric "Bill" Decker when they turned west off Houston Street onto Elm Street.
+Dallas Chief of Police Jesse Curry was riding in the lead car of the Presidential motorcade with Dallas County sheriff Bill Decker when they turned west off Houston Street onto Elm Street.
 Looking straight ahead, they noticed "a few unauthorized people on the overpass and wondered how they got there."
 Those people were later described as thirteen railroad men and two policemen who were stationed on the overpass (Triple Underpass) against rules of protocol.
 After the Presidential motorcade had proceeded a few more yards, Curry heard the first gunshot and immediately shouted over the police radio: "Get a man on top of that triple underpass and see what happened up there!"
 His words sounded an alarm that something was dreadfully wrong.

 On April 15, 1964, Warren Commission assistant counsel Leon D. Hubert obtained a deposition from Curry at the US Post Office Building in Dallas.
 The following week on April 22, Curry, along with other officers of the Dallas Police Department, provided testimony to the Commission in Washington, D.C.

 Curry later recounted in his Warren Commission testimony and with the LBJ Presidential Library that as he rode in the lead car of the motorcade carrying President Kennedy, he provided security for both the president and the vice-president, Lyndon B. Johnson, at Parkland Memorial Hospital where President Kennedy died, and, later, aboard Air Force One when Johnson was sworn in as the new president.

-Two hours after President Kennedy was assassinated, Dallas Police arrested Lee Harvey Oswald in connection with the fatal shooting of Dallas Police officer J.D.
-Tippit.
-Oswald quickly became the prime suspect in Kennedy's death and was charged with both crimes.
-Curry and the Dallas Police were initially praised for apprehending the assassin so quickly, but the praise ended two days later when Oswald was shot by nightclub owner Jack Ruby while he was being transferred from the basement of the Dallas Police station to the county jail.
+Two hours after President Kennedy was assassinated, Dallas Police arrested Lee Harvey Oswald in connection with the murder of Dallas Police officer J.D.
+Tippit and charged him with both crimes.
+Curry and the Dallas Police were initially praised for the capture of Oswald, but the praise ended two days later when Oswald was fatally shot by nightclub owner Jack Ruby in the basement of the Dallas Police station while he was being transferred to the county jail.
 Curry had allowed journalists and camera men into the area to witness the transfer in an effort to quell rumors that Oswald was being mistreated while in police custody.
-Curry was later criticized and sometimes blamed for compromising Oswald's safety and allowing him to be killed "in the basement of his [Curry's] own building."
+Curry was later criticized and sometimes blamed for compromising Oswald's safety and allowing him to be shot "in the basement of [Curry's] own building."

-After President Kennedy's assassination, Curry and his family received death and kidnapping threats.
+After the Kennedy assassination, Curry and his family received death and kidnapping threats.